Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "And if there’s something bothering you that will take your mind out of the mission—"

 Kiidaa softened and ducked his head as he shook it.
 "Oh, my mind is *entirely* on the mission, I promise you that," he said.
 True.
-"Alex…you have higher concerns than my state of mind.
+"Alex... you have higher concerns than my state of mind.
 I am *ready* for this.
-I just have…much to reflect on."
+I just have... much to reflect on."

 Truthy.
 No disguising his phrasing, not from Alex.
 The boy was (unbeknownst to himself) among the most intelligent beings alive.
 His intuition had no equal among his kind, and it was clearly telling him something was amiss.

-"Kidu…"
+"Kidu..."

 "*Please,* Alex.
 My king.
 Let me have the privacy of my heart."